 If you have back pain, you’re among the 80% of adults who experience back problems in the United States.
-To get effective relief and return to your normal activities pain-free, see John Broderick, DC, Patricia Tamburro, DC, and the team at Greater Lowell Chiropractic & Rehabilitation in Lowell, Massachusetts.
+To get effective relief and return to your normal activities pain-free, see John Broderick, DC, Patricia Tamburro, DC, and the team at Greater Lowell Chiropractic & Rehabilitation in Lowell and North Andover, Massachusetts.
 They offer chiropractic care, rehab, soft tissue therapy, massage therapy, and other noninvasive approaches to relieve your pain.
 Set up a visit today by calling the office or booking online.

 It’s possible to hurt your back through many movements, activities, and conditions, including: